khadas/khadas_docs/linux/source/vim1/CaptureLog.md

 ### Login via a serial terminal

-Refer to [Setup Serial Debug Tool](/linux/vim1/SetupSerialTool.html) to login to the serial terminal.
+Refer to the article [Setup Serial Debug Tool](/linux/vim1/SetupSerialTool.html) to login to the serial terminal.

 ## Running Log Capture

-After logging in, you can grab the log via the following commands.
+After logging in, you can capture the log via the following commands.

 ### Fetch system version information